 Meade County highlights everything that’s great about rural living, but with all the benefits and amenities offered by larger urban settings.
 We offer history, entertainment, scenery and culture.
-From Otter Creek Outdoor Recreation Area’s walking trails, repalling and scenic views of the Ohio River, to eclectic restaurants and a grand bed and breakfasts, from hiking a woodland trail to a bluegrass concert at Riverfront Park, from a morning of antique shopping to an afternoon on a perfectly groomed golf course, from an old fashioned country fair to a classic car show.
+From Otter Creek Outdoor Recreation Area’s walking trails, fly fishing for trout and scenic views of the Ohio River, to eclectic restaurants and a grand bed and breakfast, from hiking a woodland trail to a bluegrass concert at Riverfront Park, from a morning of antique shopping to an afternoon on a perfectly groomed golf course, from an old fashioned country fair to a classic car show.
 It’s music, arts, the outdoors and more.
 Meade County offers an abundance of fun just waiting to be sampled.

 Meade County lets visitors enjoy an iconic Kentucky experience — Like a Sunday drive on a winding country road, past farms and through villages.
 You can visit places like Otter Creek, where you might enjoy a great view, take a dip in a country stream or treat the family to an old fashioned picnic.
 Or explore the shops, explore Riverfront Park and eat at the historic jail, now a pizza parlor complete with prison cells.
 If its sports you’re looking for, you can play golf, boat, hike or take in a softball game at a modern sports complex.